If you appreciate history and culture then Athens is an amazing city!

 How to get here

-The airport is well connected to the city, with the metro, suburban rail, and buses, going between the two, or there are always taxis available if you want a door to door service.
+The airport is well connected to the city, with the metro, suburban rail, and buses, or there are always taxis available.

 Getting Around in Athens